12 October 2022

 If you have a development proposal on land affected by SCO15, it is recommended that you contact SRLA for pre-application advice at infrastructure.protection@srla.vic.gov.au.

 Pre-application meetings provide an opportunity to discuss how the proposal interacts with SCO15.
 On a case by case basis, technical advice may be provided to assist the applicant with meeting the SCO15 objectives.
+Depending on the level of detail available at the time of the pre-application meeting, this advice could include potential planning permit conditions that SRLA may request to be included on any permit issued.
 Applicants may choose to consider early engagement of a structural engineer to assist with this process, particularly where it is unclear if the proposal can meet the decision guidelines of the SCO15.

 The documents listed below, if relevant, will help SRLA provide timely advice and may be requested to provide advice on a proposal: